cris-valente/Color-picker/README.md

 This app uses an external API to generate a color palette based on options chosen by user

+## Next steps

+Provide dark mode and copy color on click

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜